gruntwork-io/docs/docs/pipelines/architecture/index.md

 ## Execution Flow

-Pipelines starts with an event in GitHub - a Pull Request being created, synchronized, or re-opened, and a PR being merged to main (e.g., a push to main).
+Pipelines starts with an event in GitHub - a pull request being created, synchronized, or re-opened, and a PR being merged to main (e.g., a push to main).
 From there, the orchestrator determines the infra-change set and appropriate action to run for each infra-change.
 The dispatcher then sends the information to the dispatcher, which calls the executor and waits for it to complete.
-Once complete, the status of the execution is reported to the calling Pull Request in a comment or as a GitHub issue if an apply or destroy fails.
+Once complete, the status of the execution is reported to the calling pull request in a comment or as a GitHub issue if an apply or destroy fails.

 ![Gruntwork Pipelines Execution Flow](/img/pipelines/how-it-works/pipelines_execution_flow.png)